Para leer este aviso legal en español, haga clic aquí.

-To help these temporary workers understand their full legal rights, the National Right to Work Legal Defense Foundation has issued its annual Holiday Season legal notice to help protect against the injustices of forced unionism.
+To help these temporary workers understand their full legal rights, the National Right to Work Legal Defense Foundation has issued this annual Holiday Season legal notice to help protect against the injustices of forced unionism.

-FOUNDATION’S LEGAL ADIVICE FOR HOLIDAY SEASON TEMPORARY WORKERS:
+INFORMATION FOR HOLIDAY SEASON TEMPORARY WORKERS:

 If you are a temporary worker in any state regardless of whether it has Right to Work protections, you do not necessarily have to join a union or pay union fees as a condition of employment for your temporary job.
 Union officials and some employers may wrongly tell you it is necessary for you to join a union or pay union fees, but there are some stipulations.

 Time Limits: Seasonal workers should understand first and foremost that if you are working for LESS THAN 30 DAYS on the job, then you are not legally obligated to pay union fees or join a union.

 Forced Union Fees: Some union officials, and even some employers, may pressure you into signing a card authorizing dues deductions, sometimes called “check off.”
 You legally DO NOT have to sign such a card.
 The dues check-off card would legally allow union officials to deduct money from your pay, in some cases your whole paycheck, in order to fulfill their dues demands.